 We aim to provide partners and stakeholders with useful resources to learn more and take action.
 These videos, partner links, and publications are aimed at helping parents, teachers, community leaders, and organization partners spread the message, share ideas about programs and strategies, and take action in your community.

-Use this toolkit and community-level data to learn about the common agenda and engage public and private partners that care about children ages 8 and under in a conversation about what needs to be done.
+Use this toolkit and community-level data to learn about the four-pillar framework and engage public and private partners that care about children ages 8 and under in a conversation about what needs to be done.

 Georgia is innovating a practice that integrates strategies from the preschool model of PBIS into the school-wide model used in K-12.
 These tools will help teachers and administrators understand and apply the knowledge of child development to better lay a secure foundation for children during their first few years of early elementary school.

 This toolkit is designed for individuals, practitioners, and policymakers to institute a new, proactive approach that employs language as a well-being indicator similar to others—like vision, hearing, and oral health—and is foundational for educational, mental health, and well-being outcomes.

 - All In!
 Campaign: This campaign seeks to engage all community partners in creating positive learning environments for Georgia’s children and youth.

 - Attendance Works: This national and statewide initiative promotes better policy and practice around school attendance.

 - Books for Keeps: This program works to address barriers related to the accessibility and appeal of reading material by providing books to children in grades pre-k through 12.

 - Bright By Text: Bright by Text is a free service that provides activities, games, and resources right to your smartphone.
 Messages are targeted to your child’s age and include information on child development, language and early literacy, health and safety, behavioral tips, and more.
 Message and data rates may apply.
 To get started, text GPB to 274448 or fill out this form.
 Subscribers can receive texts in English or Spanish.